electric-sql/electric/docs/api/_DATABASE_USE_IPV6.md

-Set to `true` to force Electric to resolve the host in `DATBASE_URL` to an IPv6 address and try connecting to it over the IPv6 protocol.
-It will fall back to looking up an IPv4 address if the IPv6 lookup fails.
+Set to `true` to prioritise connecting to the database over IPv6.
+Electric will fall back to an IPv4 DNS lookup if the IPv6 lookup fails.